5punk/react-slack-chat/README.md

 ## Pre Requisites

-1. Setup a Slack Bot
+1. Setup a [Slack Bot](https://api.slack.com/bot-users) for your team.
-2. Note the API Token
+2. Encode / Obfuscate the apiToken if you need to publish it to a public Github Repository.

 Note: Do not post / publish your Secret API Token as Plain Text to a public Github Repository.